Kachi-bliztech/CarPricePrediction/README.md

 The goal is to predict the resale value of used cars by identifying patterns within a dataset containing multiple features.
 Accurately forecasting car prices can help dealerships, individual sellers, and online platforms improve pricing strategies, enhance customer trust, and optimize profitability.

 Model Approach:
-- <b>Collected and explored a dataset comprising historical data on used cars, including features such as brand, model, mileage, fuel type, transmission, engine size, and selling price.</b>
+- </b>Collected and explored a dataset comprising historical data on used cars, including features such as brand, model, mileage, fuel type, transmission, engine size, and selling price.</b>
 - </b>Conducted data cleaning and preprocessing: a.Handled missing values and outliers b.Performed encoding of categorical variables c.Scaled numerical features</b>
 - </b>Performed exploratory data analysis (EDA) to uncover feature relationships and correlations with car prices</b>